lumenwrites/writingstreak.io/content/pages/landing-high-level-benefits-pitch.md

 > Strive to gradually increase your focused writing time.
 Start with a 20 minute writing session every morning, once you get used to it - add one more.

 ### Achieve your Writing Goals
-Set long-term writing goals with specific deadlines, so that your daily writing adds up to a larger purpose.
+Set long-term writing goals (with specific deadlines), so that your daily writing adds up to a larger purpose.
+The progress bar around your writing streak counter represents your progress towards your writing goal.
+If you click on it, you will see a chart:

 ![](/landing/burndown.png)